 MORE ABOUT THE NEW ALBUM

-Like you mentioned earlier, the new album, it’s a collection of different style of songs, from soulful ballads, to metal, to big rock anthems.
-So, the first single and video from the album is “All for Metal.”
-Tell something about that song and how well it presents the whole album in your opinion?
+As you mentioned earlier, the new album is a collection of different songs, from soulful ballads to metal, to big rock anthems.
+So, the first single and video from the album are “All for Metal.”
+Tell something about that song and how well it presents the whole album, in your opinion?

 Doro Pesch: Yeah.
 Did you see the video, as well?

 Yes.
-In fact, I watched on my phone it when I was driving here “Laughs.”
+In fact, I watched on my phone when I was driving here “Laughs.”

 Doro Pesch: Yeah.
 I can’t wait ‘till we play it live.
 We haven’t played it live yet and– yeah.
 There are so many friends and musician friends on the video, everybody together.
 And that is like the meaning of the double album, to give out good, positive, powerful energy, and that we all are together, fighting the good fight.

-That video, it has a lot of joy and fun, but it also includes the element what I hate Wacken the most, the mud!
+That video has a lot of joy and fun, but it also includes the element that I hate Wacken the most, the mud!
 “Laughs”

 Doro Pesch: Yeah!
 But I thought, “Oh, this shot.”
-I love the mud, when they’re in slow motion when the couple is falling in the mud, and oh, yeah.
+I love the mud, when they’re in slow motion, when the couple is falling in the mud, and oh, yeah.
 It’s so… the feeling is so “being free” on that video.
 Yeah.
 And then so many people are singing, yeah, like Mille, and Johan Hegg, and Chuck Billy, and so on.
-And Warrel Dane, it was the last time I saw him, it was last year in Wacken.
+And Warrel Dane was the last time I saw him; it was last year in Wacken.
 He was doing good, and he was working on new music.
 We were friends since 1988 because then we did a long American tour together; Megadeth, Warlock, and Sanctuary.
-That was in ’88 and ever since we always kept in touch.
+That was in ’88, and ever since, we have always kept in touch.
 He also came to our 25th-anniversary show.
 He had the longest flight.
 He came from Seattle to Dusseldorf, and it took three planes.
 It was 50 hours, and that was cool.
 And yeah, so man, time’s running out, so you never know.
 And he really looked healthy and good and was clean.
 I know he liked to drink but was totally sober then.

-It’s sad but true, but that kind of surprising, sad news, are happening more and more nowadays…
+It’s sad but true, but that kind of surprising, sad news is happening more and more nowadays…

-Doro Pesch: Yeah, we had one guitar player – he was with us in ’96, ’97, ’98 and Mario was his name.
+Doro Pesch: Yeah, we had one guitar player – he was with us in ’96, ’97, ’98, and Mario was his name.
 Mario Parrillo – he was such a fine player and such a good person and a cool guy.
 Yeah, and then we were on tour with Dio in 2000.
-And the first gig, I don’t know, we went to rehearse and then Nick was like, “No, we can’t rehearse because Mario’s pretty sick.”
+And the first gig, I don’t know, we went to rehearse, and then Nick was like, “No, we can’t rehearse because Mario’s pretty sick.”
 And I thought, “Oh man.
 Maybe he has a cold?”
-I thought okay then, let’s not rehearse.
-Next day, no rehearsal.
+I thought, okay then, let’s not rehearse.
+The next day, no rehearsal.
 I thought, “Okay.
 Oh shit, we need to rehearse.”
 Then it was the third day, we couldn’t rehearse, and then the tour started.
 And the first gig we did in this legendary venue in San Francisco – the Fillmore- and he as playing and he looked pale and I thought, “Oh.”
-And then the next day he couldn’t play anymore.
+And then the next day, he couldn’t play anymore.
 And the last day I’ve seen him in my life was in LA.
 We played, and Gene Simmons came down, and he was playing along with us, and it was great.
-And then Mario’s wife took him to the hospital and then a couple of weeks later he was dead.
+And then Mario’s wife took him to the hospital, and then a couple of weeks later, he was dead.
 And he never drank, he never smoked, so, and he was 33, so.